microsoft/pxt-arcade/docs/skillmap/educator-info/mole-map-info.md

 ### Objectives

-After completing Whack-the-Mole, students will have gained exposure to all the elements they need to successfully create their own Whack-the-Mole game using MakeCode Arcade, including:
+After completing Whack-the-Mole, students will have gained exposure to all the elements they need to successfully create their own clicker game using MakeCode Arcade, including:

 #### Computer Science Concepts